ngxs/store/docs/plugins/websocket.md

 The plugin has a variety of options that can be passed:

 - `url`: Url of the web socket connection.
-Can be passed here or by the `ConnectWebsocket` action.
+Can be passed here or by the `ConnectWebSocket` action.
 - `typeKey`: Object property that maps the web socket message to a action type.
 Default: `type`
 - `serializer`: Serializer used before sending objects to the web socket.
 Default: `JSON.stringify`
 - `deserializer`: Deserializer used for messages arriving from the web socket.
 Default: `JSON.parse`